c_rotate(ENTITY* entity, ANGLE* angle, var mode)

 bounce Bounce vector of hit polygon

-event_type Type of event
+event_type Type of triggered event

 Remarks: